-Prerequisites: HPED 410 and 411 with a grade of C or better in each var 3-12cr

-An educational opportunity that integrates classroom experience with practical experience in community service agencies or industrial, business, or governmental organizations.
+Prerequisites: HPED 410 and 411 with a grade of C or better in each An educational opportunity that integrates classroom experience with practical experience in community service agencies or industrial, business, or governmental organizations.
 Junior standing required.

 HPED 493 Internship